 To identify relevant references on the impacts of climate change on migratory species, we undertook a rapid review of the primary literature as set out below, as well as using existing reviews.
-We carried out a review of the literature on the impacts of climate change on each class of species (birds, mammals, reptiles, bony fish, sharks and rays, and insects) within Appendices I and II of the CMS from 2005 to present, to identify new research since the review of climate change impacts on migratory species by Robinson et al. (2005).
-We divided large classes (e.g. Aves) into smaller subgroups, generally based on their taxonomy at ordinal level, but aggregating smaller groups where they had similar ecological characteristics and so were likely to respond similarly to climate changes.
-For each group, we carried out a search in Web of Science and, in view of timescales, reviewed at least the first 50 papers for each search listed below, unless there were fewer than 50 available.
-We then carried out the same search in Google Scholar for larger groups, identifying any relevant papers that did not appear in the Web of Science search (based on the title alone) to identify any additional key papers examining climate change impacts on the group.
+We carried out a review of the literature on the impacts of climate change on each class of species (birds, mammals, reptiles, bony fish, sharks and rays, and insects) within CMS Appendix I and Appendix II species from 2005 - present to identify new research since the previous review of climate change impacts on migratory species (Robinson et al. 2005).
+We divided large classes (e.g. Aves) into smaller subgroups, generally based on their taxonomy at ordinal level, but aggregating smaller groups where they had similar ecological characteristics, and so were likely to respond similarly to climate changes.
+For each group, we carried out a search in 'Web of Science' (WoS) and given timescales, reviewed at least the first 50 papers for each search listed below, unless there were fewer than 50 available.
+We then carried out the same search in Google Scholar for larger groups, identifying any relevant papers that did not appear in the WoS search (based on the title alone) to identify any additional key papers examining climate change impacts on the group.